-Complaints we investigate
+Complaints we can investigate.

 Where we can help:

-The Inspector General can investigate allegations of fraud, waste, abuse, mismanagement, misconduct, or wrongdoing involving South Carolina State agencies and their employees in the Executive Branch of State Government (includes public colleges and universities).
+The Inspector General can only investigate allegations of fraud, waste, abuse, mismanagement, misconduct, or wrongdoing involving South Carolina State government agencies and their employees in the Executive Branch of State Government (includes public colleges and universities).

-We cannot investigate the following:
+We cannot investigate allegations involving the following:

 - Judicial Branch (courts, judges, and certain regulatory agencies),